 Third Prize: $3,500

 Winners will also receive award certificates for each team member and for the school.
 In addition, each finalist team will receive a $2,500 stipend to offset the cost of travel for team members who present at the INFORMS Business Analytics Conference.
 Conference registration will be provided for up to 5 student members per finalist team.

 The written report your team provides in the entry form is the foundation of your entry.
 Entries will be judged on use of the full analytics process – incorporating not only the technical analysis and solution, but also understanding of the business problem, team organization, and the clarity and effectiveness of communication.
 Think of this report as a presentation to GM's upper management on the critical elements in the analytics decision process.

 Entries will be judged by the clarity of the solution, the technical strength of the methodology, the uniqueness of the approach, the degree to which the data support your conclusions, and written presentation.

 The following are the main criteria and weighting judges will consider when evaluating your entry:

 - The problem is clearly defined.

-- The report proposes a solution that makes sense and adds value to Principal.
+- The report proposes a solution that makes sense and adds value to GM.
 The report assesses how well the solution meets the criteria of the stakeholders.
 The analysis assesses how sensitive the solution is to assumptions and data.